Frequently Asked Questions

 Can I keep my supplemental supplies for the course?

-No. Supplemental supplies such as calculators, clickers, and other required supplies listed in your syllabus belong to the college and must be returned to the CCP office at your campus.
-Failure to return supplemental supplies will prohibit your college transcript being sent to your high school.
+- Supplemental supplies such as calculators, clickers, and other required supplies listed in your syllabus belong to the college and must be returned to the CCP office at your campus.
+Note: Failure to return supplemental supplies will prohibit your college transcript being sent to your high school.

 Can I participate in college clubs and organizations?